 - Select one of the three possible allowed actions for the new token.

 Http Send Create a token to send data using HTTP.
 See the HTTP endpoint article for more information.
-Queries with Api v2 Use this token to restrict API v2 query requests to a specific set of tables.
+Queries with Api v2 Use this token to restrict REST API query requests to a specific set of tables.
 With this kind of token you can start, stop and remove your own jobs or any matching the target tables.
 Queries with Api v2 and task/jobs administrator This is the same as Queries with Api v2, but allows you to start, stop, or remove any job within your domain.
 See the Authorizing REST API requests article for more information.

 Wildcard Description Example Matches